top of page

 3-4 and 5 player scoring cards

-The auctioneer writes the winning bid amount on the back of the company token.
-The token is then awarded to the winning bidder.
-If a player bid zero then they can get 2 victory points by marking it on their player card.
+The auctioneer then writes the winning bid amount on the back of the company token, which is awarded to the winning bidder.
+If a player bids zero, they can mark 2 victory points on their player card.

-Scoring in QE is a "point salad" meaning there are a lot of ways to score points and part of the strategy is how a player chooses them.
-There are various ways of collecting sets in QE.
-Players can score points for having companies that matches their country, for having multiple companies in the same sector, for having groups of 4 companies from different sectors, bidding zero, the points marked on each company or commodity, and finally for having the lowest total of money spent.
-The secret token players got at the beginning of the game counts as an industry when scoring.
-There is a fair amount of adding up of points, but hey its an economic game after all.
+Scoring in QE is a "point salad," meaning there are many ways to score points.
+Part of the strategy lies in how players choose to score.
+Players can earn points for having companies that match their country, for holding multiple companies in the same sector, for having groups of four companies from different sectors, for bidding zero, and for the points marked on each company or commodity.
+Additionally, having the lowest total of money spent counts too!
+The secret token players received at the beginning counts as an industry when scoring.
+There’s a fair amount of adding up points, but hey, it’s an economic game after all!

 QE: Commodities is an expansion for QE.
-In the expansion a commodities market is added featuring gold, oil, and crypto.
-After players bid for the industry and the highest bidder has won that industry the second highest bidder gets to choose a commodity.
-They write their bid on the back of the commodity board as normal but the commodity spend is a subtracted from their spend total at the end of the game.
-Each of the 3 commodity types have victory points on them.
-The Gold and Oil are stable gold having 6 or 7 on all the tiles and oil having 5 or 5 on all of them.
-Crypto is much more random having 0 through 10 VP on the tiles.
+This expansion introduces a commodities market featuring gold, oil, and crypto.
+After players bid for an industry and the highest bidder wins, the second-highest bidder gets to choose a commodity.
+They write their bid on the back of the commodity board as usual, but the commodity spend is subtracted from their total spend at the end of the game.
+Each of the three commodity types has victory points associated with them.
+Gold and oil are stable, with gold having 6 or 7 points on all the tiles, and oil having 5 or 6 on all of them.
+Crypto, however, is much more random, with victory points ranging from 0 to 10 on the tiles.

-There is no bonus for crypto only the joy of how random it is.
+There is no bonus for crypto, just the thrill of its randomness!

-This adds a lot of randomness to the game.
-This also makes it hard to track other players spend in your head because they are now subtracting as well.
-Additionally if all the gold commodity tiles are claimed then the market crashes and all of the tiles are worth 3 less VP.
-With Oil whoever has the most oil tiles at the end of the game gets a 5 VP bonus.
-There is no bonus for crypto only the joy of how random it is.
-Also the original game box is big enough for the expansion components to make it a little easier to transport.
+This addition brings a lot of chaos to the game.
+It also complicates tracking other players' spending in your head since they are now subtracting as well.
+If all the gold commodity tiles are claimed, the market crashes, and all tiles lose 3 victory points.
+The player with the most oil tiles at the end of the game receives a 5-point bonus.
+Remember, there’s no bonus for crypto—just the joy of how unpredictable it is!
+Plus, the original game box is spacious enough to accommodate the expansion components, making it easier to transport.

 Puppies or Poop